cobbzilla/mobiletto/README.md

 *Note: Use a relatively flat structure for better security.*
 The adversary would not know the names of the directories/files unless they also knew your encryption key or had otherwise successfully cracked the encryption.
 All bets are off then!

+### Performance and caching
+Operations on encrypted storage can be slow.
+Recursive listings and removals can be very slow.
+Caching via redis helps tremendously, but note that the cache is flushed upon any writes or removes.

 ## Key rotation
 Create a mobiletto with your new key, then mirror the old data into it: